2 Year Fixed Cash ISA

 1. What is the interest rate?

-- You can choose to have your interest paid monthly or annually on the anniversary of the account opening.
+You can choose to have this paid monthly, or after each year on the date you opened the account.

 2. Can Bank of Scotland change the interest rate?